-1.30 Early, Periodic Screening, Diagnostic and Treatment (EPSDT)
+1.30"Early, Periodic Screening, Diagnostic and Treatment (EPSDT)"

 "EPSDT (Early, Periodic Screening, Diagnostic and Treatment)" means a package of services in a preventive (well child) screening covered by Medicaid for children under the age of twenty-one (21) as defined in the Social Security Act (SSA) Section 1905(r) and HCA EPSDT program policy and billing instructions.
 Screening services covered by Medicaid include a complete health history and developmental assessment, an unclothed physical exam, immunizations, laboratory tests, health education and anticipatory guidance, and screenings for: vision, dental, substance use, mental health and hearing.
 The Contractor shall be responsible for all services found to be medically necessary services during the EPSDT exam.
-HCA has determined that EPSDT is available to all children eligible for any of its medical programs, except for the Medical Care Services program.
+HCA has determined that EPSDT is available to all children eligible for any of its medical programs.

-1.31 Eligible Enrollees
+1.31"Eligible Clients"

-"Eligible Enrollees" means individuals certified eligible by HCA living in the service area, and eligible to enroll in managed care under the terms of this Contract.
+"Eligible Clients" means individuals certified eligible by HCA living in the service area, and eligible to enroll for health care, behavioral health and long term services and supports under the terms of this Contract.

-1.32 Emergency Medical Condition
+1.32"Emergency Medical Condition"